Sid and Marty Krofft: Television productions

 After designing the characters and sets for Hanna-Barbera's The Banana Splits (NBC, 1968–1970), the Kroffts' producing career began in 1969 with the landmark children's television series H.R.
 Pufnstuf.
 The series introduced the team's trademark style of large-scale, colourful design, puppetry, and special effects.
 Featuring a boy who has been lured into an alternate fantasy world and can never escape, the team also established a storytelling formula to which they would often return.
-Some people suggested that the Krofft brothers were influenced by marijuana and LSD, although they have always denied these claims.
+Some people suggested that the Krofft brothers were influenced by marijuana and LSD (the portmanteau in the title H.R.
+Pufnstuf being considered by some to be a dead giveaway), although they always denied these claims.
 In a 2005 interview with USA Today, Marty Krofft said, "No drugs involved.
 You can't do drugs when you're making shows.
 Maybe after, but not during.
 We're bizarre, that's all."
 Referring to the alleged LSD use, Marty said in another interview, "That was our look, those were the colours, everything we did had vivid colours, but there was no acid involved.
 That scared me.
 I'm no goody two-shoes, but you can't create this stuff stoned."

 The Kroffts favoured quirky superhero stories, often with children portraying the heroes or part of a hero team.
-Krofft productions have included The Bugaloos (1970), Lidsville (1971), Sigmund and the Sea Monsters (1973–1975), Land of the Lost (1974–1976), The Lost Saucer (1975), Electra Woman and Dyna Girl (1976), and Wonderbug (1976–1978).
+Krofft productions include The Bugaloos (1970), Lidsville (1971), Sigmund and the Sea Monsters (1973–1975), Land of the Lost (1974–1976), The Lost Saucer (1975), Electra Woman and Dyna Girl (1976), and Wonderbug (1976–1978).